 Crazy for Coconuts

-At a recent high level race in Canada, we ran into a gentleman that had emailed us before asking some questions about distance riding, and how after riding for longer times in the heat, his vision would start to get blurry and other negative physiological changes would happen.
+At a recent high level race in Canada, we ran into a gentleman that had emailed us before asking some questions about distance riding, and how after riding for longer times in the heat, his vision would start to get blurry and other negative physiological changes would happen – his thought was that he was dehydrated and that was causing the issues he was experiencing.
 He then prompted us with a question of whether or not coconut water was good for hydration and as an electrolyte replacement.
 This was not the first time we had been asked about this drink.
-Having been a major importer of certain coconut waters into Canada, we had taken a keen interest in the drink and it’s benefits.
+Having been a major importer of certain coconut waters into Canada, we had taken a keen interest in the drink and its benefits.
 Here was our response to the inquiry:

 Below is the nutritional profile for ZICO Coconut Water, which is one of the more popular brands – note that sodium is very low and potassium quite high.